 Do you like Stephen Tobolowsky, actor and writer of The Dangerous Animals Club?
 All the cool kids do, so I’m going to shamelessly promote a special Live Wire brunch at Bar Bar this Sunday. @Tobolowsky will be there along with Dana Gould, John Gorham, Liz Crain and the entire Live Wire cast and crew.
-You can read the details here.
 Stephen has been in many movies, I guarantee you’ve seen his work.
 He is also writer/actor of The Tobolowsky Files Podcast which have made me think, laugh and cry (sometimes all at the same time if I’m chopping onions).
 His book, best read by him in audible form, was my favorite of 2012.

 In this new world of social media, it seems like restaurants which are not strongly proactive in promoting themselves don’t make it.
 This week, Eater wrote that SE restaurant Township & Range by Laurelhurst Theater co-owners Prescott Allen and Woody Wheeler has closed.
 The name didn’t ring a bell with me, so I checked the PR branch of this website – nothing.
 Nothing on the main site.

 I’m sure this won’t be the first place you hear this, but as a new business, you’d better be willing to jump into social media, find reasons to send out PR, etc. I can’t quantify how strongly I dislike Facebook, but I’m there.
 Twitter I enjoy, though I’d rather be reading a book.
 Anyway, though the food received lukewarm reviews, media could have been stronger at Township & Range.
 R.I.P.

 Luc Lac Vietnamese Kitchen will close for renovations from December 16th until about January 20th.
 During that time the owners will be “taking a trip to the motherland as our contractors put in some super-duper upgrades to our space”.